oneapi-src/oneAPI-samples/Libraries/oneVPL/hello-encode/README.md

 ## Purpose

-This sample is a command line application that takes a file containing a raw I420 format video elementary stream as an argument.
-Then encodes it with oneVPL and writes the encoded output to `out.h265` in H.265 format.
+This sample is a command line application that takes a file containing a raw format video elementary stream as an argument.
+Using oneVPL, the application encodes and writes the encoded output to `a out.h265` in H.265 format.

+Native raw frame input format: CPU=I420, GPU=NV12.

 ## Key Implementation details